 The ORNIS Committee assists the Commission in the implementation of the Birds Directive.

-Status of all bird species at the European level in the EU (Birdlife International)
+Status of all bird species at EU and pan-European level (BirdLife International)

 International Conservation Policy Delivers Benefits for Birds in Europe: (research paper published in the Science journal, August 2007) has shown that the Birds Directive has significantly helped protect Europe's most threatened birds from further decline, partly through the designation of Special Protection Areas (SPAs)